guillotinaweb/ngx-schema-form/Readme.md

 * Allow initialisation from previous values
 * Validation handled by z-schema
 * Allow injection of custom validators
-* Allow declaration of custom field types
+* Allow declaration of custom widgets

 ## Setup
 To use Angular2 Schema Form in your project, simply execute the following command: